These 6 Surprising Things Can Damage Your Liver

 Did you know that alcoholism isn’t the only way to develop cirrhosis?
 If you have a lot of excess body fat, it can build up in your liver cells, causing your liver to swell and leading to non-alcoholic fatty liver disease.
 Then the swollen liver can harden and scar the liver tissue.

 A proper diet, adjusted to your nutrition needs and lifestyle, will get you a long way in terms of health and fat loss.
 And a diet high in trans fats, the ‘bad’ type of fats that can be found in almost all processed foods (they’re listed as “partially hydrogenated“ on the back of the product) will most definitely lead to weight problems.
-It’s never to late to switch to a healthier lifestyle, lose a few extra pounds and prevent liver disease and many other disorders from happening.

 For the latest news and updates join our 1 Million fans on Facebook, Twitter and Pinterest.